shortlist-digital/tapestry-lite/readme.md

 # Tapestry Lite

-An opinionated React application service for the WordPress Rest API.
+An opinionated React application service.
 Create React components and let Tapestry handle the data loading, server rendering, JavaScript bundling and more.

 ## Features